DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 ### Required Orientation / Training
 * Students must complete the SoAD Fab Lab Orientation before using the lab space for the first time.
-This can be done online [here](https://forms.office.com/Pages/ResponsePage.aspx?id=cxNWGqGj7UunwoFBBJGiFNb937yciTdPowD-pQyEMWRUOTBEODNTN0EwT1AyMldQU0pVOTNJQVBLUS4u&origin=Invitation&channel=0) or in person on a walk-in basis
+This can be done online online or in person on a walk-in basis

 * Students must complete the Laser Cutting Training.
 This can be done in a _group training_ pre-organized by a faculty member or in an _individual training_ during a student's first appointment

 ### Laser Cutting Appointments
 Students are required to be finished cutting and cleaning up by the end of their appointment time.
 The more a student prepares before their appointment, the more time can be spent laser cutting during their appointment.
-We recommend all students to use the Laser Cutting File Set-Up Guide (LINK) when prepping for laser appointments.
+We recommend all students to use the [Templates Page](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/) when prepping for laser appointments.

-**Bookings**
+**Appointment Schedule**

 * Booking a Laser Cutting Appointment books a laser cutter for 25 minutes